Birmingham brunch comes with variety. Both in the dishes, and the number of drinks.

 8. Kanteen

 A super healthy, super tasty hangout.
-Combine bottomless coffee with brunch items like chorizo, poached egg, spinach and cheddar-filled croissants to hit the Sunday morning spot.
+Combine your coffee with brunch items like poached eggs, aubergine on grilled flatbread, and cherry and coconut French toast to hit the Sunday morning spot.
 That’s what Lionel Richie was on about, I guess.
-Elsewhere on the menu, there’s polenta with greens and hummus, as well as the divine tofu with grilled artichokes and black bean.
+Elsewhere on the Kanteen menu, there’s buttermilk fried chicken and waffles, as well as the homemade meatballs, sofrito sauce, on a toasted English muffin.
 Plus, like all these spots, there are tons of eggs.
 No complaints from our end on that front.

 9. Gas Street Social